tejuscs/ADBD-Labs/adb-datasafe/datasafe-assessment-1.md

 *Great Work!
 You successfully completed the Data Safe Assessment Lab 1*

 - **Author** - Jayshree Chatterjee
-- **Last Updated By/Date** - Kris Bhanushali, Autonomous Database Product Management, March 2022
+- **Last Updated By/Date** - Kris Bhanushali, Autonomous AI Database Product Management, March 2022

 ## See an issue or have feedback?